-Second (Follow): The climber who follows a lead up a pitch and belays from below while the lead advances, then ascends to the end of the pitch while often removing the intermediate protection.
+Second (follow): The climber who follows a lead up a pitch and belays from below while the lead advances, then ascends to the end of the pitch while often removing the intermediate protection.

 Self-arrest: A technique that works in some snow conditions on moderate slopes to bring a fall to a stop.
-First, plant the ax pick to pivot the body below the ax on the hill.
-Then, while keeping the feet (and potentially the crampons) off the surface, pull the ax handle under the chest to load weight onto the ax.
+First, plant the ax pick to pivot the body below the ax on the slope.
+Then, while keeping the feet — more importantly, the crampons — off the surface, pull the ax handle under the chest to load weight onto the ax.
 When speed has slowed enough to lower the feet without causing a flip, then plant the feet firmly in the snow.
 Make a tripod of the feet and the ice ax.
 When a member of a fallen rope team, hold the position until determining the team will not begin sliding again if you release the anchor point.
 Self-arrest does not work in many conditions.
 Climbers must be aware of the general conditions where it will work, test specific conditions to see if it will work, then adjust the climb plan accordingly.
 Snow often softens during daylight hours and forms a hard ice crust at night.
 A slope that supports self-arrest in the morning often will not support self-arrest in the afternoon.

-Sling (Runner): A length of nylon webbing or cord either sewn or tied into a loop.
-Used in conjunction with the rope and anchors to provide protection.
+Sling (runner): A length of nylon webbing or cord either sewn or tied into a loop used in conjunction with the rope and anchors to provide protection.
 A daisy chain is a sling sewn into loops so its length can be adjusted easily.
 A quickdraw is a sewn sling with a carabiner at each end.

 Spindrift: Loose, powdery snow incapable of holding protection.

-Sport Climbing: Climbing a bolted rock route (sport route), a type of climbing with some of its own terminology.
+Sport climbing: Climbing a bolted rock route (sport route), a type of climbing with some of its own terminology.
 Pinkpoint and redpoint refer to the degree the route has been set up.

-Spur: A rock or snow rib on a mountain; a lateral ridge.
+Spur: A rock or snow rib on a mountain, a lateral ridge.

-Stem: To bridge the distance between two holds with one's feet; to push against adjacent or opposing walls with the feet as one might do in a chimney.
+Stem: To bridge the distance between two holds with one's feet, to push against adjacent or opposing walls with the feet as one might do in a chimney.

 Talus: An accumulation of rock larger than scree that has fallen to its location.
 The presence and amount of talus should be considered when crossing a slope or climbing the pitch above it.

-Trad: A person who adheres to the principles of traditional climbing: to place and remove the protection used on a climb; to use no device or technique that will scar the rock or mountain.
+Trad: A person who adheres to the principles of traditional climbing: to place and remove the protection used on a climb, to use no device or technique that will scar the rock or mountain.

 Undercling: A hand hold on rock that depends on upward pressure on a downward hold.

-Water Knot: A knot used to tie lengths of webbing together or into slings.
+Water knot: A knot used to tie lengths of webbing together or into slings.